-- Canada ranked 18th of 39 countries for its child poverty rate: averaging 17.2 per cent between 2019 and 2021. - More than one million children in Canada are growing up in poverty. - Three countries have a child poverty rate at or below 10 per cent: Denmark, Slovenia and Finland. - Child poverty in Canada made a U-turn in 2021, rising to 17.8 per cent from 15.2 per cent in 2020. - Child poverty rose in 2021 in every province except Prince Edward Island and Newfoundland, with the greatest increases in New Brunswick and Nova Scotia. - The child poverty rate in Canada ranges widely, from 14 per cent in Quebec to 38 per cent in the territories. - Even in the world's richest countries, some children's basic needs are not met.
-The impacts of poverty, discrimination and exclusion in Canada are evident in children's nutrition, health and education status: - " Children have the highest rate of food insecurity among all age groups in Canada - 24.3 per cent in 2022, which translates to almost 1.8 million children.
+- Canada ranked 19th of 39 countries for its child poverty rate: averaging 17.2 per cent between 2019 and 2021. - More than one million children in Canada are growing up in poverty. - Three countries have a child poverty rate at or below 10 per cent: Denmark, Slovenia and Finland. - Child poverty in Canada made a U-turn in 2021, rising to 17.8 per cent from 15.2 per cent in 2020. - Child poverty rose in 2021 in every province except Prince Edward Island and Newfoundland, with the greatest increases in New Brunswick and Nova Scotia. - The child poverty rate in Canada ranges widely, from 14 per cent in Quebec to 38 per cent in the territories. - Even in the world's richest countries, some children's basic needs are not met.
+The impacts of poverty, discrimination and exclusion in Canada are evident in children's nutrition, health and education status: - " Children have the highest rate of food insecurity among all age groups in Canada - 24 per cent in 2022, which translates to almost 1.8 million children.
 This is an increase from 1.4 million children in 2021, co-occurring with the rise in child poverty. - " Canada ranked 33rd of 43 countries for the rate of overweight children, an indicator of poor diets, at 31 per cent. - " Canada ranked 34th of 43 countries for under-five mortality, with a rate of 5.0 per thousand. - " Even before the pandemic strained student attendance, 13.7 per cent of 15-year-olds were not enrolled in school in 2018.
 The rate was higher in only 12 of 43 high-income countries.

 In this Report Card, child poverty is measured by the percentage of children in households with income below 60 per cent of the median national income (LIM-60).
-This is the standard poverty yardstick across high-income countries and makes international comparison possible.